New Canadian Food Inspection Agency (CFIA) Safe Food for Canadians Regulations (SFCR)

-It is highly recommended that businesses who require or will require SFCR licenses, create an account and sign up for My CFIA to begin their application process.
+It is highly recommended that businesses who require or will require SFC licenses, create an account and sign up for My CFIA to begin their application process.
 The My CFIA service will provide access to all CFIA on-line services including the application for permissions (licenses, permits, registrations, authorizations, export certificates) required under the new SFCR.
 The CFIA will not accept any applications sent by fax or email.

-Valid SFCR licenses may assist food businesses to access U.S. markets because these licenses can be used by U.S. importers to validate that their food suppliers meet the required preventative safety standards under the Food Suppliers Verification Program (FSVP), as mandated by the US Food and Drug Administration (FDA).
+Valid SFC licenses may assist food businesses to access U.S. markets because these licenses can be used by U.S. importers to validate that their food suppliers meet the required preventative safety standards under the Food Suppliers Verification Program (FSVP), as mandated by the US Food and Drug Administration (FDA).

 Non-Resident Importer (NRI) Food Businesses